cianeastwood/qrm/README.md

 how to get set up and reproduce experiments.
 We chose to keep these repos separate in order to allow users to:
 - Make use of existing benchmark code, in particular, that of [WILDS](https://github.com/p-lambda/wilds/) and [DomainBed](https://github.com/facebookresearch/DomainBed).
-- Only concern themselves with sub-repos of interest and their installation requires.
+- Only concern themselves with sub-repos of interest and their installation requirements.

 ## Contact